Neolithodes: Description

 Neolithodes has a pyriform carapace which does not cover the bases of its walking legs.
 Of its three pairs of walking legs, the rearmost are the longest, and all of them have a similar form.
 At the very front center of the carapace, its rostrum consists of a median spine and a pair of upward-slanted (dorsal) spines.
 Behind the rostrum sits the elevated gastric region, followed by a deep groove separating it from the triangular cardiac region.
 The cervical groove behind that is shallow and indistinct.
 When measuring the carapace's length without including the rostrum, (Note: Known as "postorbital carapace length" (pcl)) the carapace is always shorter than the walking legs.

 Its second abdominal segment consists of five plates: a median plate and paired submedian and marginal (outer) plates.
 As in all king crabs, males have a symmetrical abdomen, but females' abdomens are skewed – enlarged on the left side and reduced on the right.
 In males, the third through fifth abdominal segments are composed of spine-like nodules, while in females, these are composed of well-developed plates on the left and well-developed plates or simply spine-like nodules on the right.
-In front of the abdomen is a deep, logitudinal sternal fissure between the frontmost pair of walking legs; this fissure is also present in Lithodes and readily distinguishes the two genera from other king crabs.
+In front of the abdomen is a deep, longitudinal sternal fissure between the frontmost pair of walking legs; this fissure is also present in Lithodes and readily distinguishes the two genera from other king crabs.